+BMM.HS.17.1 Analyze the major aspects of the hospitality and event planning industry and the industry's role in local, state, national, and global economies.

-- BMM.HS.17.1.a Define and compare core elements of the hospitality and event planning industry (e.g. lodging, travel, and tourism; event planning; theme parks, attractions, and exhibitions). - BMM.HS.17.1.b Determine the relationship of amusements and recreation to travel and tourism. - BMM.HS.17.1.c Analyze trends and their impact on hospitality and event planning practices (e.g., economy, green movement, sports, etc.). - BMM.HS.17.1.d Analyze the impact and contributions of various segments of the industry on economies, cultures, and the environment. - BMM.HS.17.1.e Compare and contrast the relationship between industry trends and economic trends.
+BMM.HS.17.1.a Define and compare core elements of the hospitality and event planning industry (e.g. lodging, travel, and tourism; event planning; theme parks, attractions, and exhibitions).

+BMM.HS.17.1.c Analyze trends and their impact on hospitality and event planning practices (e economy, green movement, sports, etc.).

+- BMM.HS.17.1.d Analyze the impact and contributions of various segments of the industry on economies, cultures, and the environment. - BMM.HS.17.1.e Compare and contrast the relationship between industry trends and economic trends.